dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 In cryptography, the Pointcheval–Stern signature algorithm is a digital signature scheme based on the closely related ElGamal signature scheme.
 It changes
 1 KB (134 words) - 20:17, 14 February 2016

-Algorithms (journal)
-Algorithms is a monthly peer-reviewed open-access scientific journal of mathematics, covering design, analysis, and experiments on algorithms.
-The journal
-3 KB (183 words) - 01:45, 20 November 2018

 Arnoldi iteration (redirect from Arnoldi's algorithm) In numerical linear algebra, the Arnoldi iteration is an eigenvalue algorithm and an important example of an iterative method.
 Arnoldi finds an approximation
 13 KB (1,953 words) - 20:22, 9 April 2019